Photo: Debbie Wolfe for Bob Vila

 Stainless steel fire pits are significantly more durable than their alloy-steel counterparts because stainless steel resists corrosion and rust.
 Alloy-steel fire pits should either be stored indoors when not in use or protected with a waterproof cover.

 Q. Does a fire pit need a liner?

 No, a fire pit doesn’t require—and should not use—a liner.
 Adding a liner to a smokeless fire pit would inhibit the ventilation the fire pit needs to burn efficiently.
 However, a fire pit should be used only on nonflammable surfaces such as gravel or masonry.

 Q. How do I clean a fire pit?

-For lightweight fire pits, simply pick up the pit once it’s cool and dump the ashes in a garbage can.
-Larger fire pits require scooping out the ash leftover from the burnt wood or pellets.
+For lightweight fire pits, simply pick up the pit once it’s completely cool and dump the ashes in a garbage can.
+Larger fire pits require scooping out the ash leftover from the burned wood or pellets.
 Some fire pits feature removable ashtrays that make them easier to clean.
 To clean the exterior of a fire pit, use a stainless steel cleaner to remove any soot.